Poinsettias: Holiday & Year Round Care

 Moderate water needs

-• Keep moist but note wet.
+• Keep moist but not wet.
 Make sure that water does not collect in the bottom of decorative containers or pot covers.
 Poinsettias cannot sit in water!

 CLIMATE